 Global Lyocell Fiber Market Drivers:

 Nowadays, lyocell fibers are being preferred over other type of fibers, such as cotton and rayon, on account of their tenacity and absorption efficiency.
 Owing to this, they are widely used in the apparel and home textile industries.
 Apart from this, the usage of lyocell fiber has gained popularity among the manufacturers due to an increasing demand for eco-friendly and biodegradable cellulose fibers.
 The fabrics made from lyocell can be easily disposed by landfilling, sewage digestion or incineration after usage.
 Further, unlike synthetic fibers which require toxic solvents, the production of lyocell fibers includes non-toxic solvents such as amine oxide.
 Additionally, as lyocell fibers are free from any toxic compounds, they are preferred for the production of medical-grade non-woven products.
 These fibers are also suitable for sanitizing wipes and overnight bleaching in the food service sector.
-Owing to the aforementioned factors, the market is further expected to reach a value of about US$ 1,250 Million by 2023, exhibiting a CAGR of nearly 6% during 2018-2023.
+Owing to the aforementioned factors, the market is further expected to reach a value of around US$ 1,305 Million by 2024, exhibiting a CAGR of 5.6% during 2019-2024.

 Global Lyocell Fiber Market Summary:

 - The market has been bifurcated on the basis of product type into staple fiber and cross-linked fiber.
 Amongst these, staple fibers are majorly preferred owing to their longer average fiber length which are easier to process and produce even yarns.